empiricalci/emp/README.md

 This is useful for quickly testing on your computer before saving changes to your code.

 ## Keep track of your experiments
-In order to keep track of your experiments on the Empirical platform ([empiricalci.com](https://empiricalci.com)), we integrate with GitHub for tracking any updates made to your research code.
+In order to keep track of your experiments on [empiricalci.com](https://empiricalci.com), we integrate with GitHub for tracking any updates made to your research code.
 Associate your repository by creating a [new project](https://empiricalci.com/projects/new).
 Once you linked your project, every time that you push to that repo we'll create a new version of your code on [empiricalci.com](https://empiricalci.com).
-Then, you have two ways to execute your experiments:

-### Manual mode
-You can run a specific version of the research code by doing the following:
+Then, you can run a specific version of the research code by doing the following:
 ```
 emp run --version <SHA> --save <owner/project> <protocol>
 ```